Justin Kan, Emmett Shear, Michael Seibel, Kyle Vogt, Kevin Lin

 Android or iOS?

 Twitch can be found everywhere, on any device.
-And you can also find the app on your mobile devices, something that is welcome since it allows streamers to stream from anywhere and viewers can still enjoy their favorite as soon as they are live.
+And you can also find the app on your mobile devices, something that is welcome since it allows streamers to stream from anywhere and viewers can still enjoy their favorites as soon as they are live.
 This functionality gave rise to streams specializing in long walks and guided tours of cities and it is appreciated since 35% of views come from users on mobile devices and the app has been downloaded more than 100 million times.

 11. On iOS US, in Top Free Apps (video and photo), Twitch is #7 on iPhone and #4 on iPad, while it is ranked #2 on iPhone and #7 on iPad in Top Grossing App (photo and video).